henrysky/astroNN/docs/source/quick_start.rst

 If you install `tensorflow` instead of `tensorflow-gpu`, Tensorflow will run on CPU.
 Currently official Tensorflow python wheels do not compiled with AVX2 - sets of CPU instruction extensions that can speed up calculation on CPU.
-If you are using `tensorflow` which runs on CPU only , you should consider to download `High Performance Tensorflow MacOS build`_ for MacOS, Or `High Performance Tensorflow Windows build`_ for Windows.
+If you are using `tensorflow` which runs on CPU only or want to use latest CUDA/CuDNN , you should consider to download `High Performance Tensorflow MacOS build`_ for MacOS, Or `High Performance Tensorflow Windows build`_ for Windows.

 Recommended system requirement: